JonSnowbd/Ash/docs/faq-defaultec/scene-transitions.md

 - `Render` is called every frame so that you can control the final render output.
 You can use the `_isNewSceneLoaded` flag for two part transitions to determine if you are on part one or two.
 - override `OnBeginTransition`.
 This method will compose the bulk of the transition code.
 It is called in a coroutine so you can yield to control flow.
 	- (optional) for two part transitions, you will want to perform your first part (example, fade to black)
 	- yield a call to load up the next Scene: `yield return Core.StartCoroutine( LoadNextScene() )`.
 Note that you should do this even for intra-Scene transitions.
-Nez will take care of properly setting the `_isNewSceneLoaded` flag even for intra-Scene transitions to make the code for two part transitions the same for both cases.
+Ash will take care of properly setting the `_isNewSceneLoaded` flag even for intra-Scene transitions to make the code for two part transitions the same for both cases.
 	- perform your transition (example, fade out the previous Scene render to show the new Scene)
 	- call `TransitionComplete` which will end the transition and cleanup the RenderTarget
 	- unload any Effects/Textures that you used.
 Alternatively, you can override `TransitionComplete` and do cleanup there.
 Just be sure to call base!